paulshuker/coppafisher/docs/call_spots.md

     There are many possible explanations: 1) A registration mistake has caused a misalignment in some pixels.
 2) An experiment error has failed to light up a gene in a specific round.
 3) An experiment error has caused bright artifacts to appear in specific rounds and not others.
 So we must be robust against missing round brightness.
-This is especially true for OMP as this runs on every image pixels, which will include background noise.
+This is especially true for OMP as this runs on every image pixel, which will include background noise.

 Then use the best gene score for each spot's assigned gene:

 - `dot_product_gene_no[s]` = $\textrm{argmax}_g (\textrm{scores}(g))$
 - `dot_product_gene_score[s]` = $\textrm{max}_g (\textrm{scores}(g))$

-$\alpha$ is the config parameter dot_product_weight (typically 0) that can range from 0 to 1. dot_product_weight = 1
-causes the score to be purely a dot product over each round/channel. $\alpha=0$ forces an equal weighting contribution for each round separately.
-All scores range from 0 to 1.

-??? note "Why is dot_product_weight required?"
-    There is evidence of single dye appearing in data in only a single round.
-This can be detected as gene reads if there is no dot_product_weight parameter to add importance to matching brightness in other rounds.

 We also compute probabilities for each spot $s$ being assigned to gene $g$ as